6 Tips to Help You Conserve Energy This Summer

 3. Make the Switch to ENERGY STAR Appliances

-Because major appliances like your oven, washer, dryer and dishwasher can drain your energy fast due to the amount of heat and energy needed to run them, consider installing ENERGY STAR certified appliances to help to reduce the amount of energy throughout the day.
-Consider implementing these tips also:
+Appliances are major energy users especially in the heat of summer.
+The oven, washer, dryer and dishwasher can drain your energy fast due to the amount of heat and energy needed to run them.
+Consider installing ENERGY STAR® certified appliances to help to reduce the amount of energy throughout the day.
+Try implementing these tips also:

 - Making your home energy efficient is not just limited to washers and dryers, from refrigerators to pool pumps and even office equipment, visit energystar.gov to see what other products are available to help your home or business save on energy.